 Universities in Spain will want to see proof that you have good English-language skills, so that you can easily succeed in their courses.
 Almost all Spanish universities accept these official English exams:

-For Spanish degrees, the most common required Spanish test is DELE.
+For Spanish-taught degrees, the most common required Spanish test is DELE.

-Depending on the city and the exact location of your housing, prices for renting an apartment in Spain range between 850 and 1,350 EUR/month.
+Depending on the city, the type of accommodation (student residence halls vs rented flat), and the exact location of your housing, prices for accommodation range between 250 and 1,000 EUR/month.
 Prices for rent are the highest in cities like Madrid and Barcelona.

 Choosing a student residence will save you some money as the price for a room is usually between 350 and 650 EUR/month.

-Emergency healthcare is guaranteed regardless of your nationality you are, but you may be charged for the services.
+Emergency healthcare is guaranteed regardless of your nationality, but you may be charged for the services.

-Food bills from local supermarkets would cost between 180 and 300 EUR.
-If you want to grab a meal in an inexpensive restaurant, it would cost you around 10 EUR, while drinks in bars and pubs have prices that start from 3 EUR.
+Food bills from local supermarkets would cost between 200 and 400 EUR/month.
+If you want to grab a meal at an inexpensive restaurant, it would cost you around 10 EUR, while drinks in bars and pubs have prices that start from 3 EUR.

 Spain has one of the most open, friendly and lively atmospheres you will ever experience.
 Spanish people live their lives to the fullest and everything is a reason for a fiesta, so you’ll be laughing and have a fun time in Spain more than you can imagine.